otrv4/otrv4/otrv4.md

 - SMP
   - Upgraded the cryptographic primitives to use ECC based on the Edwards 448 curve (Goldilocks).
   - Added new TLVs to keep compatibility for the previous SMP protocol.
+(TODO: WAT WAT WAT)

 ## High Level Overview

-The high level flow of this protocol will be:
+The high level flow of the protocol looks like this:

     Alice                                            Bob
     --------------------------------------------------------------------------------